nphiukhao/findpets-client/README.md

 # Find Pets Adoption App

 Find Pets adoption is a first come first serve pet adoptation app.
-Users create an account, and will be placed in a line.
-Adoptation listings are populated one at a time, when users are at the front of the line, they will only able to select either the next cat or dog.
+Users can enter their name and be placed in an adoptions queue.
+When users are at the top of the queue, they can either choose to adopt a cat or a dog.
+This app was built with the intention of making sure the animals that have been at the shelter the longest, gets a home first.
+Therefore, users can't browse through the animals.
+Users also can't adopt when it's not their turn.

 ## Details